Transforming school cultures

 This IAA project intends to generate change through formal interventions, education and informal mechanisms of peer-delivered/involved support and guidance.
 The aim is for the project to generate self-sustaining tools, resources, models and approaches that can be adopted by all schools in the UK.

 Emily will hold workshops with staff from schools within the Surrey Local Education Authority, parents and young people, to take their insights and contributions at the beginning, middle and end of the project.

 I graduated with a PhD in 2018 entitled 'Sexting ethics in youth digital culture: Risk, shame and the negotiation of privacy and consent' - a qualitative exploration of young people's experiences of risk and harm in their sexting cultures.
 I also have an MSc in Criminology and Criminal Justice and a BSc in Psychology.

 Before being appointed a lecturer at the University of Study, I commenced an ethnographic study of young people's digital, sexual and relational cultures in a co-educational independent boarding school.
-I’m am currently working with a team of young people and experts from the School of Sexuality Education and Fumble to co-create resources for schools about how Relationships and Sex Education can transform school and peer cultures, and have received funding via the ESRC Impact Acceleration Account to undertake this work (https://transformingschoolculture.wordpress.com/).
+I subsequently worked with a team of young people and experts from the School of Sexuality Education and Fumble to co-create resources for schools about how Relationships and Sex Education can transform school and peer cultures, and received funding via the ESRC Impact Acceleration Account to undertake this work (https://transformingschoolculture.wordpress.com/).

 I am also currently working on the following projects investigating:

 - the impact of lockdown on digital intimacies among young people, along with Dr Emma Dobson at the University of Durham (funded via the BA/Leverhulme Small Grants Scheme);

 - young people's use of digital media over lockdown and experiences of online harms, in a partnership project with Digital Awareness UK (funded via a University of Surrey Innovation Voucher);